Humza Yousaf told of SNP motorhome after becoming leader

 It has been revealed that the SNP has been without auditors since September.
 Accountants Johnston Carmichael, which audited its accounts for more than a decade, said the decision to no longer work with the party was taken after a review of its clients.

-Mr Yousaf said he had not been aware of the issue until he became leader, adding that "it would have been helpful to have known beforehand".
+Mr Yousaf said he had not been aware of the issue until he became leader, adding that "it would have been helpful to have known beforehand" and that "there should have been more transparency around the party finances".

 He said he was now committed to finding replacement auditors for the party as soon as possible.